What's the best way to watch the Tokyo Olympics? Try viewing in 4K HDR

 Streaming: Watch the Olympics in 4K with FuboTV or YouTube TV

-Those looking to stream in the highest resolution available will be able to do so on FuboTV or with YouTube TV, but there are few things to keep in mind.
+If you're looking to stream in the highest resolution available you'll be able to do so on FuboTV or with YouTube TV, but there are a few things to keep in mind.

-YouTube TV -- our go-to pick for a streaming TV service -- will have 4K channels available for NBC, NBC Sports, Olympic Channel and Golf Channel, according to The Streamable.
-You will, however, need to be signed up for the company's new 4K option that runs an extra $20 per month on top of the $65 regular monthly rate.
+YouTube TV -- our go-to streaming TV service pick -- will have 4K channels available for NBC, NBC Sports, Olympic Channel and Golf Channel, according to The Streamable.
+You will need to be signed up for the company's new 4K option that runs an extra $20 a month on top of the $65 regular monthly rate.
+There's a 30-day free trial of the 4K option, however, that's long enough to last through the entire Olympics.
+You should also note that the 4K feed isn't available in every market; here's the full list.

-FuboTV doesn't charge extra for 4K, but its higher resolution feeds from NBC, the Olympic Channel and Golf Channel will only be available to those in New York, Los Angeles, Chicago, Dallas-Fort Worth and Boston.
+FuboTV costs $65 a month and doesn't charge extra for 4K, but its higher resolution feeds from NBC, the Olympic Channel and Golf Channel will only be available to those in New York, Los Angeles, Chicago, Dallas-Fort Worth and Boston.

 What about Peacock?